doinkythederp/nasm-language-support/README.md

 ## Features

 This extension provides syntax highlighting and diagnostics for assembly files (`.asm`, `.nasm`, `.s`).
-It can use your system's `nasm` executable to detect compile-time errors and warnings such as invalid syntax or likely incorrect code.
-It also features auto-indenting to make your code easier to understand.
+Your system's `nasm` executable is used to detect compile-time errors and warnings such as invalid syntax or likely incorrect code.

+This extension *does* provide:

+- Syntax highlighting & language configuration
+- Code validation on save

+This extension *does not* provide:

+- Autocomplete or Intellisense

 ![Demo featuring syntax highlighting and error detection](images/demo.png) Shown above: NASM Language Support + [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens), Theme: [Github Dark Default](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)

 ## Requirements

-While syntax highlighting can always be used, you must have a `nasm` binary in your `PATH` to view code diagnostics.
+While syntax highlighting can always be used, you must have a `nasm` binary referenced in your `PATH` environment variable to view code diagnostics.

 ### Getting a NASM binary on Unix-like systems